mbuckler/personal-website/content/home/about.md

 # Biography

 I'm currently a PhD student in the Electrical and Computer Engineering department here at Cornell University.
 I'm advised by [Prof Adrian Sampson](http://www.cs.cornell.edu/~asampson/).

-My graduate work focusses on hardware for embedded computer vision.
-In my work I've found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
-For this reason I see myself as a system creator rather than a hardware or software engineer.
+My graduate research focusses on hardware for embedded computer vision.
+In my work I've found that abstractions can simplify the design process, but breaking down boundaries through hardware-software codesign can produce superior results.
+For this reason I see myself as a system creator rather than a hardware or software developer.

-As an entrepreneurial engineer I quickly gravitated to both industrial and academic research.
+As an entrepreneurial researcher I quickly gravitated to both industrial and academic research.
 While finishing my M.S. at UMass Amherst I formed [Firebrand Innovations](http://www.firebrandinnovations.com/) as a way of monetizing intellectual property I developed while in highschool.